 Perform, draw, sing, or otherwise dramatize or depict a concept from the class in a medium that can be shared with your classmates (I will not share these without permission).
 This project may be done individually or in small groups.
-Projects must be submitted in a shareable format.
-The information for the assignment will be available on Nov 1, and submissions can be made between Nov 1 and Dec 2nd.
+Projects must be submitted in a shareable format before April 2nd.
 Past projects include songs, videos, poems, and joke books.
 Up to 1 points may be added to your final grade.
 All projects accurately conveying a class concept will receive at least .5 point.
 An additional .5 point may be awarded for extraordinarily creative engagement with course material.
 In other words, even if you are not a creative type you can still take advantage of this extra credit opportunity.
-It's extra credit, so no late work will be accepted.